ritusantra/Data-Analysis-and-Forecasting-with-Python-Projects/Medication Demand Forecasting Using FbProphet/readme.md

 Python - NumPy, pandas, Matplotlib, Seaborn, FbProphet

 ## Methodology
-* Imported the pharmacy sales data using pandas.
+* Imported and preprocessed 1M pharmacy sales records using Pandas.
-* Analyzed the data to understand the patient distribution based on cost and quantity sold.
+* Analyzed patient distribution based on total cost and quantity of medication sold.
+* Identified the most frequently occurring medication names and classes by quantity sold.
-* Performed yearly and monthly trend analysis.
+* Performed yearly trend analysis on medication price and quantity sold.

-*
+* Implemented FbProphet to forecast medication demand based on historical sales data.

 ## Insights
 ### Price and Quantity Analysis
-*
+* The distributions of price and quantity sold are similar and follow a stable distribution.

+### Price and Quantity Trend Analysis
+* The quantity sold peaked in 2020, remained stable until 2023, and then began to decline.
+* Similar to the quantity sold, the price peaked in 2020, remained stable through 2023, and declined thereafter.

 ### Medication Name and Medication Class Analysis
+* Developed a word cloud to identify the most frequently occurring medication names and classes.

 ### Medication Demand Forecast using FbProphet
+* The forecasted medication demand (quantity sold) along with trend, weekly, and yearly patterns are presented using FbProphet.

 ## Note
 This project is a part of [LinkedIn learning course](https://www.linkedin.com/learning/python-data-analysis-for-healthcare/python-data-analysis-in-healthcare).